Skip to Content

 kalam_link is the official KalamDB client for Dart and Flutter.
 It wraps the compiled Rust core via Flutter Rust Bridge v2, giving you native-speed queries and live subscriptions with a simple Dart API.

-Status: This SDK is in alpha and is subject to change between releases.
+Status: This SDK is in beta and may still change between releases.

 What you can do